 - Minimalistic and Simple.
 Chester will be perfect for minimalists, who are looking for a simple, but a well-built suitcase.
 But, some may not like Chester’s modern and minimalistic approach when it comes to design, especially when much cheaper brands like Rockland offer a wide array of designs and colors.

 - Some competitors offer better features.
 Although Chester’s suitcases come with all the essentials, some of their competitors offer slightly more advanced features, like built-in suiters, GPS trackers, toiletry pouches, USB chargers, e.t.c.

-The only pitfalls are that their suitcases come with limited features and for some, a 200$ carry-on is just too expensive.
-If you’re a minimalist who’s looking for a durable hardside suitcase at a moderate price, Chester will be your best bet.
+The only pitfalls are that their suitcases come with limited features, and for some, a $200 carry-on is just too expensive.
+Some of you might not like the simple designs of Chester’s suitcases, but if you’re a minimalist who’s looking for a durable hardside suitcase at a moderate price, then Chester is your best bet.

 Key Facts About Chester Travels

+Chester’s suitcases are all made in a minimalistic and simple vibe.
+The design is classic and minimal, they don’t come with too many unneeded features, and their policies are simple and understandable.
 They’ve said that their main goal is to make simple and durable suitcases, which aren’t priced too high.
-In fact, they estimate that the average person usually pays 30% more for similar suitcases of comparable quality.
-(Hint – they’re probably talking about Away suitcases, which are fairly similar, but priced slightly higher.)
+In fact, they estimate that the average person usually pays 30% more for similar suitcases of comparable quality (Hint – they’re probably talking about Away suitcases, which are pretty similar but priced slightly higher).

 Out of all the reviews that we researched, here are the main issues that people were concerned with: